 Feature tip: Stage managers can even send discreet one-way messages to speakers and panel moderators for housekeeping (ie. "Two minutes left” or “One last question please").

-5. Flexibility in building your own event flow and structure with the Agenda feature
+5. Build a flexible event flow with the Agenda feature

-The Agenda feature also allows you to generate session-specific QR codes that direct in-person attendees straight to their individual sessions instead to the general Agenda page.
+The Agenda feature also allows you to generate session-specific QR codes that direct in-person attendees straight to their sessions instead of the general Agenda page.

 We’ve got your sponsors covered too!
 If you’re running multiple sessions which involve different sponsors for each, you can give your sponsors an admin and moderator access to the content and analytics of their specific sessions.